Basic need-to-know information

 The climate in Copenhagen follows the four seasons of the northern hemisphere, but temperatures can vary considerably during the year.
 July and August are normally the warmest months of the year with an average temperature of 20 degrees Celcius and 68 degrees Fahrenheit.
-February is generally the coldest with an average of two degrees Celcius and 35 degrees Fahrenheit.
+February is generally the coldest with an average of 2 degrees Celcius and 35 degrees Fahrenheit.
 Unfortunately, snow is not something we can guarantee each winter.
-When it occurs it’s typically from December until spring, but snow rarely lasts long.
+When it occurs, it’s typically from December until spring, but snow rarely lasts long.

 The average temperatures in Celcius in Copenhagen are (month: day / night):